 "Send us examples of how personal data has been used in the past."
-(Age 10-11)
+(Age 10-11) "Break the information down into bullet points."
+(Age 15-16)

-"Make the font larger, more colourful."
+lake the font arger, more colourful."
 (Age 16-17)

-When you input your personal data, they should ask 'Do you want to know where your information goes?' " (Mixed group, age 8-12)
+"When you input your personal data, they should ask 'Do you want to know where your information goes?" " (Mixed group, age 8-12)

-"Use language children and teenagers can understand easily so that they are properly informed."

-The DPC considers that, in addition to data protection by design and default (see Section 7.2), organisations should actively promote privacy-protective measures amongst children by encouraging them to be curious and cautious about the use of their personal data.
-Children should be empowered to make informed decisions about what personal data they choose to share with an organisation or indeed with a wider audience when using an organisation's service, recommending that they seek parental/trusted adult support or advice where they are unsure about such choices.
+"Use language children and teenagers" can understand easily so that they are properly informed."
+(Age 12-13) 7.2), organisations should actively promote privacy-protective measures amongst children by encouraging them to be curious and cautious about the use of their personal data.
+Children should be empowered to make informed decisions about what personal data they choose to share with an organisation or indeed with a wider audience when using an organisation's service, and organisations should recommend that they seek parental/ trusted adult support or advice where they are unsure about such choices.